A guide to health insurance in the Netherlands

 Public health insurance in the Netherlands is divided into two forms:

-- The Zvw (Zorgverzekeringswet) legally requires all residents in the Netherlands – including expats – to take out the basic insurance package known as basisverzekering or basispakket, even if you already have health cover in your home country.
-The insurance coverage is decided upon by the government each year and covers most healthcare services from GPs and hospitals.
-Insurance companies have to offer the same basic policy to everyone and must accept all applicants regardless of age or state of health.
-You will typically be required to pay a contribution (an excess fee or deduction) towards your medical bills each year of at least EUR 385 (2016).
+- The Zvw (Zorgverzekeringswet) legally requires all residents in the Netherlands – including expats – to take out the basic Dutch health insurance package known as basisverzekering or basispakket, even if you already have health cover in your home country.
+The Dutch health insurance coverage is decided upon by the government each year and covers most healthcare services from GPs and hospitals.
+Health insurance companies have to offer the same basic policy to everyone and must accept all applicants regardless of age or state of health.
+You will typically be required to pay a contribution (an excess fee or deduction) towards your medical bills each year of at least EUR 385 (2017).

 - The second scheme, under the Wlz (Wet langdurige zorg), which replaced the AWBZ (Algemene Wet Bijzondere Ziektekosten) in 2015, covers long-term nursing and care treatment, such as dementia and other severe mental, physical and sensory impairments.
 The government assesses your situation to determine what care is needed.
 It is automatically provided and funded by deductions from your salary, although those 18 years and older must provide their own monetary contribution (eigen bijdrage), which is calculated depending on your income, financial capital and living situation.